innodoc/innodoc-documentation/en/02-elements/07-media/01-pgf-tikz/content.md

 specific features it might be necessary to include additional Ti*k*Z libaries.

 To do so one must add directives to the preamble of the corresponding $\LaTeX$ document.
-To do so add `tikz_preamble` key to your manifest file.
+Add a `tikz_preamble` key to the manifest file.

 ```yml
 # manifest.yml